Sowmya-BH/AIJobBoard/README.md

 * **Contextual Matching:** Understands that *"Machine Learning"* and *"Statistical Modeling"* are related, even if the exact words differ.
 * **Layered Analysis:** After the semantic check, it layers on keyword density, readability scores, and domain-specific validation.

-## Run the CLI instead:
-server:app: Runs the main application module (Web UI + LangGraph state machine).
-It handles semantic scoring either by importing ResumeHQ in-process or by executing an HTTP call to the sidecar service.

-app:app (inside scorer_service/): Runs the standalone local scorer module that hosts the dedicated scoring service.

 # 🛠️ Running the Application